devma5/Rhythmix-Music-Generation-Using-LSTM/README.md

 # Rhythmix-Music-Generation-Using-LSTM
 Generation of music using existing MIDI files fed as input to the LSTM network, build using Python and TensorFlow.

-RhythmiX is an AI-powered music generation system that composes unique piano melodies using deep learning.
+Rhythmix is an AI-powered music generation system that composes unique piano melodies using deep learning.
 Built with LSTM networks, it processes MIDI data to create original musical patterns.

 Features:
 - Generates piano melodies from trained models.